Adrian Holovaty

-Adrian Holovaty (born 1981) is an American web developer, journalist and entrepreneur from Chicago, Illinois, living in Amsterdam, the Netherlands.
+Adrian Holovaty (born 1981) is an American web developer, musician and entrepreneur from Chicago, Illinois, living in Amsterdam, the Netherlands.
 He is co-creator of the Django web framework and an advocate of "journalism via computer programming".

 Life and career

 Holovaty, a Ukrainian American, grew up in Naperville, Illinois and attended Naperville North High School.
 While serving as co-editor of the high school's newspaper, The North Star, a censored article about a faculty member sexually assaulting a student reignited an anti-censorship debate in the Illinois house of representatives.
 He graduated from the Missouri School of Journalism in 2001 and worked as a web developer/journalist for The Atlanta Journal-Constitution, Lawrence Journal-World and The Washington Post before starting EveryBlock, a web startup that provided "microlocal" news, in 2007.

 While working at the Lawrence Journal-World from 2002 to 2005, he and other web developers (Simon Willison, Jacob Kaplan-Moss and Wilson Miner) created Django, an open source web application framework for Python.
 He and Kaplan-Moss served as the framework's Benevolent Dictators for Life until January 2014.
 The pair wrote The Django Book, first published in 2007.

+In 2012, he and PJ Macklin founded Soundslice, a website for learning, practicing and teaching music, via "interactive sheet music" that is synced with real audio and video recordings.

+In 2018, he was named co-chair of the W3C Music Notation Community Group, given responsibility over developing MNX, a new, open format for encoding music notation.

+Guitar

-Holovaty is also a guitarist.
-In 1999, he recorded an album of his own guitar compositions, and since 2007 he has posted videos of his acoustic guitar arrangements on YouTube, building an audience of more than 20,000 subscribers.
-In 2012 he and PJ Macklin founded SoundSlice, a collaboratively edited website which shows YouTube music videos alongside simultaneous animated tablature, intended to help guitarists learn new musical pieces.
+Holovaty is a Fingerstyle and Gypsy jazz guitarist.
+Since 2007 he has posted videos of his acoustic guitar arrangements on YouTube, building an audience of more than 30,000 subscribers.

+In 2023, he released an album of 10 original guitar instrumentals, "Melodic Guitar Music."

+He has served on the guitar faculty of Django In June, an instructional camp for Gypsy jazz music, for several years.